-Plant tulips bulbs outdoors in late fall in Zones 3-8 to allow them to chill before blooming in springtime.
+Plant tulip bulbs outdoors in late fall in Zones 3-8 to allow them to chill before blooming in springtime.
 In Zones 8-10, use a refrigerator to chill the bulbs for 8-10 weeks.
 Tulips grow best when planted in well-draining soil situated in full sun.
 Most tulip bulbs are planted 6″ deep and can be placed as close as 4″ apart in the garden (or even more closely in a planter pot).
 Water tulip bulbs after planting.

 The most common place to plant tulip bulbs is in a flower bed.
 Tulips planted in the ground are generally low-maintenance and can perennialize in good conditions.
-Tulips grow best in Zones 3-8 where the soil becomes cool enough in the winter to facilitate tulip bulb root development.
-Tulip bulbs can also be grown in Zones 9 and above, but typically must be pre-chilled before planting.
+Tulips grow best in Zones 3-8, where the soil becomes cool enough in the winter to facilitate tulip bulb root development.
+Tulip bulbs can also be grown in Zones 9 and above but typically must be pre-chilled before planting.

 Place bulbs in the planting holes with the roots at the bottom and the pointy end at the top.
 Backfill the holes gently with the garden soil that came out of the hole.
 Water the planting hole area to moisten the bulb and help the surrounding soil to settle.

-Tulip bulbs planted in pots in the fall require the same chilling as other tulips bulbs.
+Tulip bulbs planted in pots in the fall require the same chilling as other tulip bulbs.
 In Zones 3-8, the planter can be placed in an unheated garage or buried in a hole for the winter.
 In Zones 9-10, chilling must be done in a refrigerator.
 Remove any fruits/vegetables and set the temperature to 45° (7°C) or lower.
 Chill the planters for 8-10 weeks (or longer) before removing the pots and allowing them to bloom.